 Fatherhood Resources

-New & Expectant Fathers Workshop
+New & Expectant Fathers Virtual Workshop

 There are many workshops that cover the basics of baby care—diaper changes, feeding, swaddling, and sleep.
 This one is different.
 It focuses on the psychological transition into fatherhood, helping new and expecting fathers navigate this life change with strategies to support their well-being.
-Offered quarterly— check the workshop page for more information.
+Offered regularly— check the workshop page for more information.

-These videos are based on scholarship within the field of counseling and my own personal experiences as a counselor.
-This is not intended to be advice or a replacement for counseling.
-However, sometimes just reflecting more on fatherhood, or hearing others talk about it, can help us take new perspectives and feel less alone in this journey.
+Sometimes just reflecting more on fatherhood, or hearing others talk about it, can help us take new perspectives and feel less alone in this journey.

 “…the end product of childraising is not the child, but the parent…